 - CBT with Children and Young People

-I am currently training to become a supervisor and commence my Advanced Clinical Skills Practice later this year.
-I'm also involved in the development of new CBT Therapists as well as holding a positions of the board Member with Lifelink and NCF Representative for Scotland with the BABCP
+I am currently on an Advanced Clinical Skills Practice Course, I'm involved in the development of new CBT Therapists as well as holding a positions of the board Member with Lifelink and NCF Representative for Scotland with the BABCP

 Areas of counselling I deal with